 or use the form below.

-Deciding to pursue divorce is one of the most difficult and emotional decisions you will ever make, particularly if you have children.
-Divorce also involves financial matters that must be resolved and legal issues that must be addressed.
-A family law attorney at Barbara Irshay Zipperman in Encino, CA, can help you to understand the basic issues involved in divorce and to use a rational approach to the divorce process.
+Deciding to end your marriage is one of the most difficult and emotional decisions you will ever make, particularly if you have children.
+Divorce involves financial matters that must be resolved and legal issues that must be addressed before the process is concluded.
+A family law attorney at Barbara Irshay Zipperman in Encino, CA, can help you to understand the issues involved in divorce and how to proceed for the best result.

 Grounds for divorce

-Some states may require a legal reason for divorce.
-These are called fault-based divorces.
-Those states requiring a showing of fault have statutes that specifically outline the different types of conduct that are required before a divorce can be granted.
-Some of the more common types of fault that may be grounds for divorce are adultery, mental illness, conviction of a felony, abandonment, drug abuse, cruelty, impotency and bigamy.
-In some states, both fault and no-fault divorce are available, and some courts consider fault when determining the amount of spousal support owed by one spouse to the other.
+Some states do still require a legal reason before a divorce will be granted.
+These are called "fault-based divorces."
+Those states requiring a showing of fault have statutes that specifically outline the different types of conduct that must be shown before a divorce can be granted.
+Some of the more common types of fault that may be grounds for divorce are adultery, mental illness, being convicted of a felony, abandonment, alcohol/drug abuse, cruelty, impotency, passing a sexually transmitted disease to your partner and bigamy.
+Some states, have both fault-based and no-fault divorces available.
+Even if fault is not required to obtain a divorce, it may play a role in determining whether an award of spousal support/alimony is appropriate.

 Alimony, spousal support and maintenance

-Alimony, also known as spousal support or maintenance, is financial support paid by one spouse to the other.
-Because each state determines alimony differently, it is important to consult with an attorney in your state to determine what factors the court considers when deciding if, how much and to whom alimony will be paid.
+Alimony, also known as "spousal support" or "spousal maintenance," is financial support paid by one spouse to the other after a divorce.
+Because each state determines alimony differently, it is important to consult with an attorney in your state to determine what factors the court considers when deciding if alimony will be awarded, to whom it will be paid and how much the payments will be.

 Division of property

-Property division is often one of the most difficult issues to resolve at the termination of a marriage.
+Property division is necessary yet often difficult part of any divorce proceeding.
 Each state has adopted one of two basic systems for distributing property: equitable distribution (sometimes called a separate property system or common law system) or community property.
 Regardless of the system used, each state has its own rules for dividing marital property.
 States differ as to how marital or non-marital, community, or separate property is defined.
 States also use different rules to decide how the property should be distributed.
-This is a complicated area of family law, and the advice and assistance of a family law attorney familiar with the property division rules in your particular state can be invaluable.
+This is a complicated area of family law, and the advice and assistance of a family law attorney who is familiar with the property division rules of your particular state can be invaluable.

-Reaching the decision to end a marriage is always difficult.
-Once you do make the decision, it is in your interest to approach the divorce process from a rational, business-like perspective, which is extraordinarily difficult given the emotional issues with which you must also cope.
-Working with a family law lawyer at Barbara Irshay Zipperman in Encino, CA, who is experienced in family law can help you to get through the process with less stress.
+Once you have decided to end your marriage, it is in your interest to approach the divorce process from a rational, business-like perspective.
+This can be extraordinarily difficult given the emotional issues with which you must also cope.
+Working with a lawyer at Barbara Irshay Zipperman in Encino, CA, who is experienced in family law can help you to get through the process with less stress.

 DISCLAIMER: This site and any information contained herein are intended for informational purposes only and should not be construed as legal advice.
 Seek competent legal counsel for advice on any legal matter.